-As of June 30, 2016, the 91 EL had \$3,738 net of accumulated depreciation, invested in a broad range of capital assets including: construction in progress, improvements, computer hardware and software, transponders, and equipment, furniture and fixtures (Table 3).
-The total increase in the 91 EL's capital assets for fiscal year 2015-16 was \$870, which was primarily due to leasehold improvements in progress offset by depreciation.
-The leasehold improvements project is expected to be completed in fiscal year 2016-17.
+As of June 30, 2017, the 91 EL had \$4,506 net of accumulated depreciation, invested in a broad range of capital assets including: construction in progress, improvements, computer hardware and software, transponders, and equipment, furniture and fixtures (Table 3).
+The total increase in the 91 EL's capital assets for fiscal year 2016-17 was \$768, which was primarily due to leasehold improvements and to the implementation of a new communication system offset by depreciation.

-Table 3

-91 Express Lanes Fund

-Capital Assets, net of depreciation and amortization
+Table 3 91 Express Lanes Fund Capital Assets, net of depreciation and amortization